Strengthening community resilience in Brighton & Hove

-This month’s focus is on cold weather.
+This month’s focus is on storms and gales and flooding.
 Click on the link in the box below to find out how communities can prepare for and deal with situations that may arise because of cold weather.

 The project is funded by the Sussex Resilience Forum and aims to ensure that people in Brighton & Hove are prepared for potential emergencies and that communities are resilient.